 Panel discussion with David Karol, Mark Kayser, and Desmond King.

 The 2016 US presidential election produced a surprising result that deviated from established patterns and norms of US politics.
 On 20 January, Donald J. Trump was sworn in as the president of the United States.
-The Hertie School of Governance has invited two prominent scholars of US politics to join Hertie School professor Mark Kayser on a panel and share their thoughts on the social, economic and political causes of this outcome as well as on possible consequences of the Trump presidency for US policy and politics worldwide.
+The Hertie School has invited two prominent scholars of US politics to join Hertie School professor Mark Kayser on a panel and share their thoughts on the social, economic and political causes of this outcome as well as on possible consequences of the Trump presidency for US policy and politics worldwide.

 David Karol studies parties, interest groups, political institutions and American political development.
 Before coming to the University of Maryland, he taught at American University, UC Berkeley and the UC Washington Center and was a Visiting Scholar at the Center for the Study of Democratic Politics at Princeton University.
 He won the "Emerging Scholar" Award for 2010 from the Political Organizations and Parties Section of the American Political Science Association.
 David Karol's current research concerns the role of elite opinion in American politics, showing how it produces durable policy disagreements between congresses and presidents regardless of which party controls these institutions.
 David Karol serves on the editorial board of the Journal of Politics and the Council of APSA's section on Political Organizations and Parties and is an occasional contributor to The Monkey Cage, the Washington Post's political science blog